 About a year ago, a friend asked me how Microsoft would obtain world domination with Silverlight, since almost everyone already have Flash installed and Silverlight is yet another browser plugin.
-The answer was as simple as horrifying: Windows Update.
+My guess was as simple as horrifying: Windows Update.
 There is no need to worry about such things as user preferences when you control the operating system.

 Just as I expected, Silverlight 1.0 was going out as an optional Windows update yesterday.
 It includes installers for the browser plugin with IE and Firefox.

 I first wrote about Silverlight in March 2006 and a lot has happened since then.
-Changing the name from WPF/E to Silverlight really boosted the hype and made a larger audience aware of the product, but I’m still concerned about the accessibility, or rather lack of accessibility.
+Changing the name from WPF/E to Silverlight really boosted the hype and made a larger audience aware of the product, but I’m still concerned about the lack of accessibility.

 For instance, you can use the Accessibility Object to provide information for a screen reader.
 A limit of the object is that only the entire plugin area can get focus and not individual elements.
 Without focus you cannot get tab index, keyboard cannot be used for navigation and so on.
 Also, this object is not available for Mac browsers.
 In short, all this means that the accessibility object feels pretty useless.